England Football Online

 Source Notes

 "When Eire beat Czechoslovakia last year, thereby allowing Spain to advance to the quarter-finals of the European Football Championship, the grateful Spaniards are reputed to have sent the Irish a case of sherry.
 After the draw for the round had been made in Paris yesterday Spanish feelings may not have been quite so sanguine.
-For depending on the outcome of the International at Hampden Park next month Spain will play Scotland or England.
+For depending on the outcome of the international at Hampden Park next month Spain will play Scotland or England.
 England, who lead by a point in the home championship, need only a draw to qualify; Scotland must win, which gives added point to their meeting on February 24.
 The draw is:-Scotland or England v, Spain; France v.
 Yugoslavia; Hungary v.
 Russia; Bulgaria v.
 Italy.
 Ties, decided on a home-and-away basis, must be completed between March 1 and May 15.

 "There is, moreover, a considerable incentive towards winning the quarter-final, for the successful country will have for opponents in the semi-final round France or Yugoslavia, perhaps the least strong of the six other countries to reach the present stage of the competition.
-As a further inducement for Scotland to beat England and Spain they have been nominated as second choice to hold the semi-finals and final, which are all to be played in one country, in June.
+As a further inducement for Scotland to beat England and Spain they have been nominated as second-choice to hold the semi-finals and final, which are all to be played in one country, in June.
 At the moment these stages are to be decided in Italy, provided Italy are in the semi-finals."

 - Wednesday, 17 January 1968, The Glasgow Herald.

-"The Football Association yesterday announced the dates on which England will meet Spain in the quarter-finals of the European Championship if they get throug against Scotland.
+"The Football Association yesterday announced the dates on which England will meet Spain in the quarter-finals of the European Championship if they get through against Scotland.
 They are:- Wednesday, April 3, at Wembley, and Wednesday, May 8, in Spain." - Thursday, 15 February 1968, The Glasgow Herald

 TheFA.com